 Near the head or the toe?

-When it’s there, is it there?
+When it’s there, is

 When it’s gone, where’s it go?